itchio/itch-docs/installing/windows.md

 # Installing itch on Windows

   * Download the latest version from [https://itch.io/app](https://itch.io/app)
   * Double-click the installer executable
-  * You should see a splash screen for a few seconds
-* The app starts up, desktop & start menu shortcuts are created

 If you encounter any problems installing the app, get in touch with [itch.io support](https://itch.io/support).